-Distribution: The Western yellow bat occurs from southern California southward through Texas, Mexico, Central America, and South America (Hall, 1981).
-This species was recently reported from Big Bend National Park, Texas (Higginbotham et al., 1999).
-In New Mexico, the Western yellow bat is known only from Guadalupe Canyon and the Animas Mountains in southern Hidalgo County (Mumford and Zimmerman, 1963; Findley et al., 1975; Baltosser, 1980; Cook, 1981).
-Formerly considerd to be a subspecies of the southern yellow bat (Lasiurus ega), genetic studies resulted in the designation of Lasiurus xanthinus as a distinct species (Baker, et al., 1988; Morales and Bickham, 1995)
+Distribution: The western yellow bat occurs from southern California eastward through Arizona and southwestern New Mexico and south into Baja California and western and central Mexico (Wilson and Reeder, 2005).
+It was recently reported from Big Bend National Park, Texas (Higginbotham et al., 1999).
+In New Mexico, the species is known only from Guadalupe Canyon and the Animas Mountains in southern Hidalgo County (Mumford and Zimmerman, 1963; Findley et al., 1975; Baltosser, 1980; Cook, 1981).

 This species is associated with riparian woodlands, and is most frequently captured over water (Findley et al., 1975; Baltosser, 1980; Cook, 1981).
-In Guadalupe Canyon, southern yellow bat habitat includes riparian woodlands with cottonwoods (Populus fremontii), Arizona sycamores (Plantanus wrightii), and Arizona white oaks (Quercus arizonica).
-Similar to the closely related southern yellow bat, western yellow bats probably roost in trees and other large vegetation.
-They have been recorded in New Mexico only in summer months (May-September), and likely migrate southward for the winter.
-Their diet is includes arthropods, particularly flying insects.
+In Guadalupe Canyon, western yellow bat habitat includes riparian woodlands with cottonwoods (Populus fremontii), Arizona sycamores (Plantanus wrightii), and Arizona white oaks (Quercus arizonica).
+Similar to the closely related southern yellow bat, western yellow bats probably roost in trees and other large vegetation; elsewhere in its range, it has been reported to use the dead fronds of palms and yucca as roost sites.
+The species has been recorded in New Mexico only in summer months (May-September), and likely migrates southward for the winter.
+The diet includes arthropods, particularly flying insects.
 Pregnant females have been taken in May and June and lactating females in August (Mumford and Zimmerman, 1963; Cook, 1981), suggesting that young are born in mid-summer.
 Pregnant specimens of this species examined from New Mexico contained two embryos (Barbour and Davis, 1969).

-Current Status: This species was listed as threatened by the New Mexico Department of Game and Fish in 1975 (Jones and Schmitt, 1997).
+Current Status: This species was approved for listing as threatened by the New Mexico State Game Commission in 1975 (Jones and Schmitt, 1997).
 The New Mexico populations are peripheral and believed to be of low density.
+Formerly considered to be a subspecies of the southern yellow bat (Lasiurus ega), genetic studies resulted in the designation of L. xanthinus as a distinct species (Baker, et al., 1988; Morales and Bickham, 1995)